pastnetworks/pastnetworks.github.io/venues.md

 The Physics Faculty is wheelchair accessible.
 The faculty building’s entrance doors can be reached via street level or ramps, but they do not have a function for automatically opening the doors.

-The metro stops Arc de Triomf, Jaume I, Palau Reial and Liceu are all wheelchair accessible.
+The metro stops Drassanes, Paral·lel, Arc de Triomf, Jaume I, Palau Reial and Liceu are all wheelchair accessible.
 A [map](https://disabledaccessibletravel.com/how_to_metro_in_barcelona/) of all the accessible stations in the Barcelona metro is available.

 If you have any concerns about accessibility, please do not hesitate to send us an email.
 We will share our phone numbers with you and a member of the team will always be available to provide support if needed.